-Consider a hidey-hole for every-day appliances that are large and unwieldly but used every day.
-Blenders, toasters, coffee machines and the like are often essential to kick start your morning, however lining them up on your benchtop leaves little space for anything else.
-This recessed cupboard at the end of the benchtop is within easy reach for daily use, but the pull-down door is quick, simple and negates the need for extra space to open a swinging door onto the benchtop.
+Consider a hidey-hole for everyday appliances that are large and unwieldy but used every day.
+Blenders, toasters, coffee machines and the like are often essential to kick-start your morning, however, lining them up on your benchtop leaves little space for anything else.
+This recessed cupboard at the end of the benchtop is within easy reach for daily use, but the pull-down door is quick, and simple and needs no extra space to open a swinging door.

-Push-release operation sees this full-sized pantry open into the kitchen area for with substantial food storage from fingertips to above head height.
-It then glides effortlessly away after use to be concealed in sleek cabinetry running floor-to-extra-high-ceiling for maximum efficiency.
+Push-release operation means this full-sized pantry opens into the kitchen area with substantial food storage – from fingertips to above head height.
+It then glides effortlessly away after use, concealed in sleek cabinetry running floor-to-extra-high ceiling for maximum efficiency.

 A small kitchen needs clever storage for often-used items and these vintage-style open dish racks perfectly suit the style of this petite country kitchen.
 All-white crockery lines the upright racks, whilst tidy stacks of bowls and glassware remain within easy reach.
 Cupboards below and less close to hand can then be reserved for mismatched and larger items.